Jean-Luc Sandoz: Career

 In 1993, he was appointed assistant professor at EPFL.

 Together with Julius Natterer and Martial Rey, Sandoz authored the textbook "Construction en Bois" (Wood Construction that has remained in print since its release in 1996 (20 new editions).

 During this period he organised several international symposia among them the Symposium on Nondestructive Testing of Wood and the World Conference on Timber Engineering.

 He registered several patents such as for a device for measuring the characteristics of wood using ultrasound (Sylvatest), and an application for measuring wooden poles for overhead electricity and telephone lines (K-Store & Polux), as well as for the construction of wood and mixed wood-concrete slabs as the Ariane truss.

-In 1999, Sandoz left the academic world to devote himself to his company.
+In 1999, Sandoz left the academic world to devote himself to his company CBS-Lifteam.

 Wooden structures

 Sandoz integrates wood in all types of structures and buildings and optimises spans and heights, as well as for thermal and acoustic performance.
 Several of his projects won awards.